 “Onboarding requires lots of testing to address all specific needs of different target groups.
 That’s why it is important to collect feedback and continuously re-evaluate the onboarding process to optimize it.”

 A lot of SaaS companies still struggle with the onboarding elements.
-It is a continuous challenge that they continue to optimize on a daily basis.
+This is a continuous challenge that they continue to optimize on a daily basis.
 Of course, the back and forth is healthy if it is generating feedback or data.

 An important piece of advice Andy has for all SaaS customers is to consistently focus on customizing the customer journey.
 “This is extremely important.
 That’s why we spent so much time on improving our segmentation features,” he says.

 “Nowadays, users expect tailored experiences.
 People don’t pay for a software application; they pay for the outcome they achieve.
 In order to make sure they achieve their goals quickly, you need to be able to gauge their intent and guide them seamlessly to success.”